-- For K5 environment
+- For K5 environment or RHOSP environment

 Make sure [Enter desired number of IP interconnects] is "1."

 If it is "0," click [Back] to return to the CF topology and connection table screen, and uncheck all the checkboxes of the interconnects.